1jour1vin

 breathtaking

-"It is one of the most opulent and flamboyant wines of the Médoc in 2022.
-A spectacular level!"
+“It’s one of the most opulent and flamboyant wines in the Médoc in 2022.
+A spectacular vintage!”

-"A stunning Léoville Poyferré, probably one of the best in a long time.
-Impressive depth and structure, revealing an intense fruit matrix, full of fresh blackberries and a touch of ink and pencil lead.
+“A breathtaking Léoville Poyferré, likely one of the best in a long time.
+Impressive depth and structure, revealing an intense fruit profile, full of fresh blackberries and a hint of ink and pencil lead.
 Such verticality on the palate, with beautiful balance and a clean finish that lingers for over a minute.
 Great potential ahead.
-Tasted at the UCGB tasting, it was one of the best wines of the day. " " (James Suckling 2025) - Delivery in wooden crates is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).
+Tasted at the UCGB tasting, it was one of the best wines of the day. ” (James Suckling 2025) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)

 Buy your Léoville Poyferré wines at the best price in a private sale!